High Confidence Level Inference is Almost Free using Parallel Stochastic Optimization

-\begin{remark} It is worth noting the covariance matrix $\Gamma_{n}$ defined in~\eqref{eqn:Gamma} and hence the distribution of the coupled Gaussian vector $Z_{n}$ do not depend on the initial estimate $x_{0}$.
-Therefore, our result in ~\eqref{eq_strong_approximation_W_Z} can also be viewed as a {\it quenched} Gaussian approximation in the sense that the impact of the initial point $x_0$ diminishes, as asserted by the third term ${|x_{0} - x^{*}|^{2}}/{n}$ in the upper bound (\ref{eq_strong_approximation_W_Z}).
+This motivates us to propose Assumption \ref{ass:normal_convergence_rate} without requiring the presence of the linear approximation term $M_n$. \end{remark} \begin{remark} Theorem~\ref{Theorem_strong_approximation} reveals that the ASGD estimator can be approximated by a centered Gaussian random vector and the approximation error is asymptotically negligible as long as $\beta > 1/2$ and $|x_{0} - x^{*}| \ll n^{1/2}$.
+To the best of our knowledge, this is the first result establishing a Gaussian approximation with explicit error bounds for the averaged SGD estimator, strengthening the classical asymptotic normality theory for stochastic approximation.
+It is worth noting the SGD iterates $x_{i} \in \mathbb{R}^{d}, i = 1, 2, \ldots$, are neither independent nor stationary.
+Hence the existing strong invariance principle results for the partial sums of independent random elements (e.g., \cite{Komlos1975I, Komlos1976II, CsorgHo1975, Einmahl1987}) or general stationary sequences (e.g., \cite{Wu2007strong, Liu2009strong, Berkes2014komlos}) are not directly applicable here.
+To handle the nonstationary property of the sequence $\{x_{i}\}_{i \geq 1}$, we shall invoke the recently established strong approximation result for non-stationary time series \cite{mies2023sequential}. \end{remark} \begin{remark} It is worth noting the covariance matrix $\Gamma_{n}$ defined in~\eqref{eqn:Gamma} and hence the distribution of the coupled Gaussian vector $Z_{n}$ do not depend on the initial estimate $x_{0}$.
+Therefore, our result in Theorem~\ref{Theorem_strong_approximation} can also be viewed as a {\it quenched} Gaussian approximation in the sense that the impact of the initial point $x_0$ diminishes, as asserted by the second term ${\|x_{0} - x^{*}\|^{2}}/{n}$ in the upper bound~\eqref{eq:lineaapprox}.